The Iguassu Falls: The largest waterfalls system in the world with wonderful natures wonders

 These cascades are part of the Iguacu natural park created in 1934 at the initiative of the airplane inventor Santos Dumont.
 The park is listed as a Natural heritage site by UNESCO and as a reserve of Mata Atlantica, the Tropical Atlantic Forest.
 The natural park is therefore exceptionally well preserved, providing a perfect landscape for the falls which justifies, without doubt, a stay in this natural wonder.

-An orthographic anecdote : should we say the Iguazu Falls or the Iguacu Falls ?
+An orthographic anecdote : should we say the Iguazu Falls or the Iguassu Falls ?
 In searching the web you will certainly have seen both spellings and you may wonder if it is just a typo or whether it is founded !

-Now you can see why, on the Travel Brazil website, we use Iguacu instead of Iguazu but they are the same water falls whether it’s the Argentine side or the Brazilian side.
+Now you can see why, on the Travel Brazil website, we use Iguassu instead of Iguazu but they are the same water falls whether it’s the Argentine side or the Brazilian side.
 This place is simply magnificent and is a must see stage of any South American vacation !